aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 ## The Problem

-Customers use sam-cli to run/test their applications by defining their resources in the SAM template.
-The raw CloudFormation ApiGateway resources are not currently supported to run and test locally in sam-cli.
-The resource types include AWS::ApiGateway::RestApi, AWS::ApiGateway::Stage, etc while SAM only supports the AWS::Serverless::Api flag.
-This prevents people that are not defining their resources using the SAM(AWS::Serverless::Api) Api Gateway resources from running and testing locally through sam-cli.
+Customers use SAM CLI to run/test their applications by defining their resources in a SAM template.
+The raw CloudFormation ApiGateway resources are not currently supported to run and test locally in SAM CLI.
+The resource types include AWS::ApiGateway::* while ```sam local start-api``` only supports the AWS::Serverless::Api type.
+This prevents customers who have built/deployed services using the raw ApiGateway Resources or who have used tools to generate CloudFormation, like AWS CDK, from testing locally through SAM CLI.
 Specifically, Customers that generate their CloudFormation code using tools and have hand written CloudFormation templates have AWS::ApiGateway::* types preventing them from running locally.

-Customers that are able to test and run locally can find errors early, reduce development time, etc. If customers are not able to test, errors will begin manifesting in breaking bugs only found when hurting their customers in production.
+Customers that are able to test and run locally can find errors early, reduce development time, etc. If customers are not able to test, the development cycles will be very long with write code, deploy, deploy failed, investigate, fix and repeat.

 ## Who are the Customers?

-* People who work with tools such as aws cdk, terraform,etc. to generate their CloudFormation code
+* People who work with tools such as aws cdk, Terraform, and others to generate their CloudFormation templates
-* People that have long hand written CloudFormation templates
+* People that have hand written CloudFormation templates with ApiGateway Resources

 ## Success criteria for the change

 * Customers would be able to author SAM templates with Api Gateway Resources and test locally through start-api
-* Features that are supported currently through SAM also are supported with CloudFormation resources
+* Feature parity with what is currently supported with start-api on the AWS::Serverless::Api Resource
-* Sam-cli should support swagger and vanilla CloudFormation Api Gateway resources
+* SAM CLI should support swagger and vanilla CloudFormation Api Gateway resources

-Overall, Sam-cli should be able to seamlessly support local development and testing with the Api Gateway CloudFormation Resources.
+Overall, SAM CLI should be able to seamlessly support local development and testing with the Api Gateway CloudFormation Resources.

 ## What will be changed?

-CloudFormation ApiGateway types will be supported in the resource template definition such as AWS::ApiGatway::RestApi in the SAM templates.
-The CloudFormation resource will be parsed and then apis/stages specified will be processed.
-Then the cli will be able to spin the api with the resource up.
-The RestApis that are supported will now parse both the swagger and the pure vanilla implementation of the ApiGateway Resources.
+When customers run ```sam local start-api``` with a template that uses raw CloudFormation AWS::ApiGateway::RestApi and AWS::ApiGateway::Stage resources, they will be able to interact and test their lambda functions as if they were using AWS::Serverless::Api.

 ## Out-of-Scope

+* Anything that SAM CLI doesn't currently support in SAM
+* ApiGateway Authorization
+* CORS
-Anything that sam-cli doesn't currently support in SAM, the design doesn't plan to support it.
-This includes parts such as authorization and cors.
-Proper validation of the CloudFormation template so that it does smart validation and not just yaml parsing.
+* Proper validation of the CloudFormation templates so that it does smart validation and not just yaml parsing.

 ## User Experience Walkthrough

-There are two main types of users who are going to benefit from this code.
+There are two main types of users who are going to benefit from this change.

-* Customers can use tools such as aws cdk to generate a template if they meet certain conditions.
-The customer can create their aws cdk project with `cdk init app` and then generate their cloud formation code using `cdk synth.`They can input their CloudFormation code to test it locally using the sam-cli command.
+* Customers can use tools such as aws cdk to generate a template.
+The customer can create their AWS CDK project with `cdk init app` and then generate their cloud formation code using `cdk synth.`They can input their CloudFormation code to test it locally using the SAM CLI command.
 * Customers can author CloudFormation resources and test them locally by inputting their templates into sam local start-api.

 For both cases, The code can be run locally if they have CodeUri's pointing to valid local paths.